Asymptotic control theory for a system of linear oscillators: Singular trajectories

 \section{Singular trajectories}

-We know that if the system under control (\ref{approx4}) goes sufficiently far from the target, the equilibrium, then, the control is efficient, meaning that we approach the target with a positive speed.
-However, within a zone more close to the equilibrium, might arise $\omega$-limit sets (attractors) so that by moving along them we do not approach the target.
+We know that if the system under control (\ref{approx4}) goes sufficiently far from the target, i.e., the equilibrium, then the control is efficient, meaning that we approach the target with a positive speed.
+However, within a zone close to the equilibrium, there could arise $\omega$-limit sets (attractors), so that by moving along them we do not approach the target.
 It is clear that the control should be changed before getting into an attractor.
-In fact, the attractors define the exact bound for the efficiency zone of the control.
+In fact, the attractors define an exact bound for the efficiency zone of the control.